What It Is And How It Works

 During the field courses students will learn a variety of skills and techniques.
 Each of these are broken down into one of the seven elements of our programs (Skill, Journey, Craft, Nature, Culture, Sustainability and Self).
 In order to received the Journeyman Certification, students will need to complete all the items required.
 The goal is verified skill, experience and research.

-Can I finish the requirements for the Journeyman Certification at home after the course?
+Can I finish the requirements for the Certification at home after the course?
 No. As this is a standards-based certification, completion at home raises many problems and questions.
 First, how do we verify that a skill meets the standard required?
 Second, being able to finish at home allows a person to not use their time wisely and still receive the certification at the end of the process.
-This is NOT something we want to encourage.
-All of the people who have completed the Journeyman Certification have done so during the course at the field school.
+This is not something we want to encourage.
+All of the people who have completed the certifications in the past have done so during the course at the field school.

 While benchmarks and course work must be completed during the course, there is a 2-week writing period after a course where students can clean up, digitize, edit, etc., their written work.
 This means that while you cannot complete certification requirements after the course, you can, in the example of a Boreal Snowshoe Expedition where you kept a hand-written logbook and workbook, type this up.
 All documentation must be typed in order to be valid for certification.